-Not applicable as the Housing Authority of the City of Alameda does not have has not implemented its-a local, non-traditional MTW activity.
+Not applicable as the Housing Authority of the City of Alameda has not implemented its local, non-traditional MTW activity.

 G.4.
-Comparable Mix (by Family Size) - Local, Non-Traditional Not applicable as the Housing Authority of the City of Alameda has not implemented its does not have a local, non-traditional MTW activity.
+Comparable Mix (by Family Size) - Local, Non-Traditional

+Not applicable as the Housing Authority of the City of Alameda has not implemented its local, non-traditional MTW activity.

 G.5.
-Housing Quality Standards Certification is included in MTW Certifications of Compliance for HCV and local, nontraditional program.
-H. PUBLIC COMMENTS H.1.
+Housing Quality Standards

+Certification is included in MTW Certifications of Compliance for HCV and local, non-traditional program.

+H. PUBLIC COMMENTS

+H.1.

 Please provide copy of all comments received by the public, Resident Advisory Board, and tenant associations.

-The AHA will attach anydid not receive any comments constituting changes to the MTW Supplement received by from the public or Resident Advisory Board.
+The AHA did not receive any comments constituting changes to the MTW Supplement from the public or Resident Advisory Board.
 Please attach a narrative describing the MTW agency's analysis of the comments and any decisions made based on these comments.
 Not Applicable.
-If applicable, was an additional public hearing held for an Agency-Specific Waiver and/or Safe Harbor waiver? ☐ Yes $\bowtie$ No If yes, please attach the comments received along with the MTW agency's description of how comments were considered.
+If applicable, was an additional public hearing held for an Agency-Specific Waiver and/or Safe Harbor waiver? $\ \square$ Yes $\ \boxtimes$ No If yes, please attach the comments received along with the MTW agency's description of how comments were considered.
+I. EVALUATIONS I.1.

-I. EVALUATIONS

-I.1.
 Please list any ongoing and completed evaluations of the MTW agency's MTW policies, that the PHA is aware of, including the information requested in the table below.

-Does the PHA have an agency-sponsored evaluation? $\square$ Yes $\square$ No
+Does the PHA have an agency-sponsored evaluation? ☐Yes ☐No